Celebrity baker to host talk at BBC Good Food Festival at Goodwood Racecourse

-BBC Good Food Festival at Goodwood: Food writer, photographer and blogger Jane Dunn to appear at festival
+BBC Good Food Festival at Goodwood: Food blogger Jane Dunn to appear at festival

 Food writer, photographer and blogger Jane Dunn is excited to be part of BBC Good Food Festival.